Kamil Ekim Alptekin

 Kamil Ekim Alptekin (born 1977) is a Turkish businessman with real estate, aerospace, and consulting interests.
 He is the current Chairman of the Turkey-U.S. Business Council (TAİK) and an advocate for improved Turkish-American relations.
-His payments to Michael T. Flynn for research and lobbying work against the Gülen movement are central to an ongoing political controversy in American politics.
+His payments to Michael T. Flynn for research and lobbying work against the Gülen movement were central to a political controversy in American politics.
 Alptekin was indicted on December 12, 2018 on charges of conspiring to act as an agent of a foreign government and making false statements to investigators.